olivierlacan/keep-a-changelog/README.md

 [opening an issue](https://github.com/olivierlacan/keep-a-changelog/issues/new)
 or a pull request.

-### Is there a standard CHANGELOG format?
+### Is there a standard change log format?
 Sadly, no. But I want to change that.

 This project [contains what I hope will become the standard CHANGELOG file][CHANGELOG] for all open source projects.
 Take a look at it, and please suggest improvements!

-### What should the CHANGELOG file be named?
+### What should the change log file be named?
 Well, if you can’t tell from the example above, `CHANGELOG.md` is the best convention so far.